TULiberalArts/Center-for-for-the-Study-of-Force-and-Diplomacy/pages/funding.md

 - 2003-04: Bob Wintermute

 ### Marvin Wachman Fellowship in Force and Diplomacy
-To be awarded to a Temple University graduate student in the history of U.S. foreign relations.
+To be awarded to Temple University graduate students in the history of U.S. foreign relations.
 Direct questions or applications should contact [Dr. Alan McPherson](mailto:alan.mcpherson@temple.edu). **The deadline for spring awards is March 1.**

 **Previous Recipients:**
+- 2020-2021:Graydon Dennison, Mike Fischer, Mathias Fuelling, and Ryan Langton
 - 2019-2020: Alexandre Caillot, Mike Fischer and Josh Stern
 - 2018-2019: None
 - 2017-18: Keith Riley